-Technical subject matter experts often write the response to the statement of work in a proposal, which is usually called the Technical Approach.
+Technical subject matter experts or project managers often write the response to the statement of work in a proposal, which is usually called the Technical Approach.
 The Technical Approach defines your offering, saying what you will do or deliver.

-What the technical subject matter experts lack in writing and fine art skills, they often make up for with enthusiasm for their subject.
-They bring that enthusiasm to the proposal, and the result is mostly positive.
+What the technical subject matter experts may lack in writing and fine art skills, they often make up for with enthusiasm for their subject.
+When they bring that enthusiasm to the proposal, the result is mostly positive.
 People debate whether proposal writing specialists interviewing subject matter experts is a better approach, but either way, the subject matter experts are involved.
 They just need to be guided in the right direction.

 So what should the best technical approach focus on?